huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 https://github.com/huggingface/transformers/blob/master/src/transformers/trainer.py) - simply search for `deepspeed` in the code.

-## Choice of GPU
-Sometimes, even when applying all the above tweaks the throughput on a given GPU might still not be good enough.
-One easy solution is to change the type of GPU.
-For example switching from let's say a K80 (which you typically get on Google Colab) to a fancier GPU such as the V100 or A100.
-Although they are more expensive they are usually more cost effective than cheaper GPUs due to their larger memory and faster architecture.

-Now, let's take a step back and discuss what we should optimize for when scaling the training of large models.
+## Using torch.compile

+PyTorch 2.0 introduces a new compile function, you can learn more about it [in their documentation](https://pytorch.org/get-started/pytorch-2.0/).
+It uses Python’s frame evaluation API to automatically create a graph from existing PyTorch programs.
+After capturing the graph, different backends can be deployed to lower the graph to an optimized engine.
+You can choose one option below for performance boost.

+`torch.compile` has a growing list of backends, which can be found in [backends.py](https://github.com/pytorch/pytorch/blob/master/torch/_dynamo/optimizations/backends.py) or `torchdynamo.list_backends()` each of which with its optional dependencies.

+Some of the most commonly used backends are

+**Debugging backends**:
+* `dynamo.optimize("eager")` - Uses PyTorch to run the extracted GraphModule.
+This is quite useful in debugging TorchDynamo issues.
+* `dynamo.optimize("aot_eager")` - Uses AotAutograd with no compiler, i.e, just using PyTorch eager for the AotAutograd's extracted forward and backward graphs.
+This is useful for debugging, and unlikely to give speedups.

+**Training & inference backends**:
+* `dynamo.optimize("inductor")` - Uses TorchInductor backend with AotAutograd and cudagraphs by leveraging codegened Triton kernels  [Read more](https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747)
+* `dynamo.optimize("nvfuser")` -  nvFuser with TorchScript.
+[Read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-1-nvfuser-and-its-primitives/593)
+* `dynamo.optimize("aot_nvfuser")` -  nvFuser with AotAutograd.
+[Read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-1-nvfuser-and-its-primitives/593)
+* `dynamo.optimize("aot_cudagraphs")` - cudagraphs with AotAutograd.
+[Read more](https://github.com/pytorch/torchdynamo/pull/757)

+**Inference-only backend**s:
+* `dynamo.optimize("ofi")` -  Uses Torchscript optimize_for_inference.
+[Read more](https://pytorch.org/docs/stable/generated/torch.jit.optimize_for_inference.html)
+* `dynamo.optimize("fx2trt")` -  Uses Nvidia TensorRT for inference optimizations.
+[Read more](https://github.com/pytorch/TensorRT/blob/master/docsrc/tutorials/getting_started_with_fx_path.rst)
+* `dynamo.optimize("onnxrt")` -  Uses ONNXRT for inference on CPU/GPU.
+[Read more](https://onnxruntime.ai/)
+* `dynamo.optimize("ipex")` -  Uses IPEX for inference on CPU.
+[Read more](https://github.com/intel/intel-extension-for-pytorch)

 ## Efficient Software Prebuilds

-PyTorch's [pip and conda builds](https://pytorch.org/get-started/locally/#start-locally) come prebuit with the cuda toolkit which is enough to run PyTorch, but it is insufficient if you need to build cuda extensions.
+PyTorch's [pip and conda builds](https://pytorch.org/get-started/locally/#start-locally) come prebuilt with the cuda toolkit which is enough to run PyTorch, but it is insufficient if you need to build cuda extensions.

 At times it may take an additional effort to pre-build some components, e.g., if you're using libraries like `apex` that don't come pre-compiled.
 In other situations figuring out how to install the right cuda toolkit system-wide can be complicated.
 To address these users' needs PyTorch and NVIDIA release a new version of NGC docker container which already comes with everything prebuilt and you just need to install your programs on it and it will run out of the box.